Rich2020/GitHub-auto-push-for-Windows/README.md

 No matter what files you want to back up and version, just pop them into a folder somewhere and let this script automatically push them to GitHub.

-Let's say you have a file called "Thesis.docx" (a Word document) and folder on your desktop called "Writings".
+Let's say you have a file called `Thesis.docx` (a Word document) and folder on your desktop called `Writings`.

-> Place your Thesis.docx file into your Writings folder (and anything else you want uploaded to GitHub).
+> Place your Thesis.docx file into your `Writings` folder (and anything else you want uploaded to GitHub).

 > Next, go to GitHub and create your repository (lets call it Writings, too) and clone your new repository to your desktop (To the Writings folder).